Elderberry Express - 35 Lincoln Avenue - 248-6237

 On August 4, 1987, the van was christened Elderberry Express.
 Usage was slow to build at first, but when transportation to the Pittsford Seniors meetings on Tuesdays was offered as well as shopping trips to Wegmans on Wednesdays, ridership increased dramatically.

 Even though donations from the community, the clients, and the churches were substantial, they were not enough to sustain the growing costs of insurance, gasoline, and maintenance of the vehicle.
 So after becoming incorporated as a not-for-profit organization in 1990, Elderberry Express received its first grant from the Town of Pittsford.
 Elderberry Express still depends upon donations from riders, families and friends to support the two vehicles that now are the "fleet" to transport seniors to their appointments.

-Elderberry Express has one paid part-time executive director who takes the phone calls, finds drivers, and sets appointments.
+Elderberry Express has one paid part-time Volunteer Coordinator who takes the phone calls, finds drivers, and sets appointments.
 The volunteer Board of Directors is comprised of members from the community, the churches and other interested volunteers.
 A total of 65 volunteers support the organization and there is always the need for more.